Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 `-h` `--help` | Extended help including usage and argument list.
 `-t [term code]` | Manually set the term code.
 `-a [auth string]` | Override for DB connection string.
 `-l` | Send test message to log and quit.
-Useful to see if logs are successfully being emailed.
+Useful to test if logs are successfully being emailed.

 ### 6. Configuration